-First of all, this seeming consensus does not go far beyond the surface since "more
+First of all, this seeming consensus does not go

-Europe" can mean very different Proponents of European integration things to different people.
-Also, rhetorical commitment to deeper should furthermore accept that "more integration often goes hand in Europe" cannot be the answer to each hand with stalling tactics when it comes to its practical implementa- and every problem tion.
+far beyond the surface since "more Europe" can mean very different things to different people.
+Also, rhetorical commitment to deeper should furthermore accept that "more integration often goes hand in hand with stalling tactics when it comes to its practical implementa- and every problem tion.
 This has been exemplified by the hypocritical manoeuvring of